 Our big list of Marrakech DO’s:

 - Drink lots of tea!!
 Mint tea and the Berber tea (a massive mix of herbs and spices.
 They say it’s aphrodisiac).
-Don’t forget that tea is not just about drink, tea time is a way to socialize, make friends and talk!
+Don’t forget that tea is not just about the drink, tea time is a way to socialize, make friends and talk!

 - Orange juice!
 Morocco is super hot in summer, you’ll need to be hydrated.
-Nothing better than a fresh squeezed juice!
-We paid just 4 Dirham per glass full of flavour.
+Nothing better than a fresh-squeezed juice!
+We paid just 4 Dirham per glass full of flavor.
 The sweetest oranges I have ever tried.
 If you are loyal to the same seller you get some free refill!

 - Before start shopping do a henna tattoo on your hands and feet.
 Plenty of ladies will offer to draw and decorate your arm.
 Make sure to check the models first.
 I saw some ugly tattoos there.

 - Get lost in the souks!
 There is no better way to discover all the Moroccan handicraft goods.
 Leather bags, shoes, antiques, chandeliers, pottery, copper and silver products.
-Don’t be shy, enter in the shop, ask the price and NEVER buy a thing without bargaining.
-Negotiation is cultural in Morocco, if you are going to buy something ask for half price and from there start the bargain talk.
+Don’t be shy, enter the shop, ask the price and NEVER buy a thing without bargaining.
+Negotiation is cultural in Morocco if you are going to buy something ask for half price and from there start the bargain talk.

 - Learn about the Berber heritage.
 Many shops sell the Berber stuff: herbs, teas, natural medicines.
-In the jewish quarter we stopped by a Berber shop and met Jacob, he explained us about the products, we drank some tea and as a present I got Berber hand moisturising!
+In the Jewish quarter, we stopped by a Berber shop and met Jacob, he explained to us about the products, we drank some tea and as a present, I got Berber hand moisturizing!
 Argan hand spa!!

 - Visit the argan cooperatives.
 This golden gorgeous oil is made only in Morocco.
-You can see how the woman produce it, the smell, the quality.
+You can see how the woman produces it, the smell, the quality.
 Ask for a free sample, try in your hands and hair.
 You will love it!
 A truly secret of Marrakech!

 - Carpets is also a big thing around there.
 I still think they can even fly!!
 Woollen, silk and palm trees fiber.
 They use everything to make and embroider the colorful and dazzlingly carpets.
 Some of them are fire-proof!
 Ohhhhhhhh!!!